Definition of a Learning Disability: Symptoms and Types

 Supporting Your Child's Learning

 Dyspraxia involves one's motor skills.
-Someone who struggles with either their fine motor skills, which includes using scissors or writing, or their gross motor skills, which includes running or jumping.
-Dyspraxia is a result of the brain's inability to communicate to one's limbs.
+Someone who struggles with either their fine motor skills, which includes using scissors or writing or their gross motor skills, which includes running or jumping.
+Dyspraxia is a result of the brain's inability to communicate with one's limbs.
 Someone who suffers from this will:

 - Appear clumsy.

 - Have great difficulty buttoning shirts or zipping.

 - Have sloppy handwriting.